Pasig: Contemporary

 According to investigative journalist Antonio Montalván II, Mayor Vicente Eusebio assigned every government construction project in Pasig to the construction firms of Pacifico and Sarah Discaya, the latter his niece, during the mid-2000s.

 On February 4, 2006, the ULTRA Stampede, in which 71 people died, happened during the first anniversary celebration of ABS-CBN's noontime show Wowowee, because of the prizes that were to be given away.
 The anniversary of the show would be held on PhilSports Arena but the event has been already cancelled due to the tragedy.

 Pasig was one of the areas struck by the high flood created by Typhoon Ondoy (Ketsana) on September 26, 2009, which affected the Ortigas Avenue and the east city side of the Manggahan Floodway.
 It is the most destructive flood in Philippine history.
 Pasig is accessed by the Pasig River, wherein the waters of Marikina River channeled and the Manggahan Floodway routed to Laguna de Bay.

 In the first week of August 2012, intense monsoon rain caused the 2012 Philippines flooding, which affected again Pasig and particularly the National Capital Region (NCR), Calabarzon and the southwest part of Luzon.
 The nonstop eight-day monsoon rain, strengthened by Typhoon Gener, caused the Marikina River to overflow and destroyed the same places that were ruined by Typhoon Ondoy in 2009.

 On June 19, 2020, President Rodrigo Duterte signed into law Republic Act No. 11475, officially transferring the capital of the Rizal province from Pasig to Antipolo.
 The law took effect on July 7, 2020, almost 45 years since Pasig became part of Metro Manila and around 11 years since the Rizal provincial government moved to the latter city.

+On July 30, 2026, the Pasig City Regional Trial Court, Branch 152 issued a temporary restraining order for a staggered daily wage increase in Metro Manila as approved and ordered by the Department of Labor and Employment (DOLE) four weeks prior, which had taken effect on July 25.
+The decision was reached following a TRO petition filed by two construction companies.
+The RTC's issuance of a TRO has received criticism for violating Republic Act No. 6727, or the Wage Rationalization Act, which prohibits courts from issuing any injunction regarding a wage order.

 Plaza Rizal in the poblacion area.
 On the center is Concepción Mansion, while on the far right is Pasig Cathedral.